HomeMy WebLinkAboutTransmittal - 9/21/2023ERIN MENDENHALL

 CAN CRAG program, based on ARPA guidance and the City Code authorizing the use of the

 funds.
-Ineligibility factors included insufficient or lack of: COVID recovery-related activities,
+Ineligibility factors included insufficient or lack of.
+COVID recovery -related activities,

 direct client services, and/or services to Salt Lake City residents.
 Due to funding availability, the